 TL: For new releases, we look for that elusive blend of quality and dedication.
 We seek out creators who fill their title with joy, delight, and hopefully a little bit of fiendish old-school difficulty.
 You can see it in the passion and attention to detail the game is infused with, making it much more than just another title on the shelf.

-What types of games does GOG have the least trouble getting to work on modern computers?
+What games are easy to get to work on modern computers?

 TL: The easiest games to work on, by far, are the DOS-based ones.
 We are remarkably fortunate that DOSBox exists, and without it our jobs would be remarkably more difficult.
 We owe a big debt of gratitude to Peter Veenstra and the rest of the team, and due to their hard work the games are almost ready to run.
 Scumm VM interpretor also proved to be a valuable tool for a wide variety of adventure games, such as Beneath a Steel Sky.
 We have also released quite a lot of DOS games that were beginning to use, at that time, the groundbreaking technology of the early incarnation of 3D acceleration, and for those we have found that nGlide by Zeus Software works wonders.
 Another instance of easy to run games are the late Windows XP-era titles that are properly coded, with great DirectX 9 support, and already prepared for modern hardware.